 The Jandía peninsula is the island’s most important tourist region.
 Nevertheless, as I stayed at a small apartment hotel in the heart of town, I still caught some local vibes and enjoyed Canarian life.
 To get to the amazing beaches, I only had to walk down a street.
 A very steep street though.
 Mind you, due to its location, you have to

-walk climb up and down very steep streets.
+walk climb up and down very steep streets everywhere.
 While it’s a good exercise, dragging your groceries uphill can be a real….drag.

-However, due to this elevated location, you have grand views from practically every spot around town.
+However, this elevated location grants you grand views from practically every spot around town.

 Morro Jable’s visitors’ magnet are the beaches stretching from the town up the coast.
 Closest to the center is El Matorral beach.
 This amazing sandbox is almost 3 kilometers long and an incredible 60 meters wide.
 It’s a public beach, hence, you can spread out your beach towel basically anywhere you want.

 However, there are beach chairs and umbrellas for rent.
 Those are sheltered from the strong breeze by windbreakers made from straw.
 I can imagine renting one of the chairs to avoid sandblasting might be a good idea.